MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-model-in-flow.md

     You can continue to build your flow to meet your business needs.

 Congratulations!
 You have created a flow that uses an object detection AI Builder model.
-Select **Save** on the top right, and then select **Test** to try out your flow.
+Select **Save** in the upper-right corner, and then select **Test** to try out your flow.

 ## Example object detection flow